UNIGIS-Salzburg/Opt_AppDev-R/README.md

 ### folder: example_introduction_packages
 - In this folder, I will add more and more examples, on how we might use the packages / libraries for examples.
+And what they do essentially. (will be modified into .rmd files.)

 ### Automation Tools
 - [packagechecker.R](https://github.com/UNIGIS-Salzburg/Opt_AppDev-R/blob/major-revision/packagechecker.R) - to lookup the packages used in the .RMD files